-Who doesn’t love free money?
+Who doesn’t love free cash?
 I’ve tried all sorts in the past, to bag a couple of extra quid.
 If it’s there for the taking, then why not?
-Obviously some things are too good to be true, but below you’ll find an overview of the routes that are worth pursuing.
+Obviously some things are too good to be true, but below you’ll find an overview of the routes to free money in the UK and they’re all worth pursuing.

 Here’s what you need to do: